Outreach-Organization/AgeoX-Docs/src/app/docs/machine-learning/page.md

 ### Now You Know

-At this point, you might be thinking, _"Alright, but what’s the point of all this?
-Why do we even bother with modeling and regression models in the first place?"_ We had the very same questions when we started out, so we took the time to reflect on our journey, pinpoint the most pressing questions we had, and put together clear, straightforward answers to help you make sense of it too!
+At this point, you might be thinking...

+> Alright, but what’s the point of all this?
+Why do we even bother with modeling and regression models in the first place?

+We had the very same questions when we started out, so we took the time to reflect on our journey, pinpoint the most pressing questions we had, and put together clear, straightforward answers to help you make sense of it too!

 **What is Modeling?**
 Modeling is the process of creating a simplified version of real-world scenarios using mathematics and data.
 In science, we use models to understand patterns, make predictions, and test ideas without always needing to run experiments in real life.